afzalhussain23/Image-Based-CFD-Using-Deep-Learning/index.md

 [Afzal Hussain](https://illusorytime.github.io/)

 ### Preface
 This January, during the starting of 7th semester I completed Andrew Ng’s [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) from Coursera.
 I was really fascinated how I can use different deep learning algorithms so that it can be useful in mechanical engineering.
-Than suddenly an idea came into my mind, deep learning models can be used to predict fluid simulation and after that I started doing research on this.
+Than suddenly an idea came into my mind, deep learning models can be used to predict fluid simulation and later I started doing research on this.

 This blog is about the whole procedure that I have gone through, from generating fluid simulation to deep learning model everything is explained here.